On this page

 Exceptions

-If an exception is thrown, this function has no effect (strong exception guarantee), except if the exception comes from the comparison function.
+If an exception is thrown for any reason, these functions have no effect (strong exception safety guarantee).
+Except if the exception comes from a comparison.

 Complexity